GoogleCloudPlatform/healthcare-federated-access-services/docs/shared/overview/passports.md

 1. **Use Data in Place**: There are additional benefits to using data in place that are not already captured by the benefits above.
-   *  Some data downloads will envoke network egress charges to move large amounts of data to the local compute node.
+   *  Some data downloads will invoke network egress charges to move large amounts of data to the local compute node.
 These costs can be significant and reduce the budget available for biomedical analysis.
    *  Downloading and setting up a local copy of the data may be time consuming.